 The surrogacy process is both daunting and rewarding which requires the best surrogacy agency.

 Intended Parents need to arm themselves with knowledge before committing to their journey.
 The vocabulary associated with surrogacy can sometimes be strange and confusing, making the available information less clear.

 In this post, we will define and explain some of the common terms you should know and will likely encounter when you read up on surrogacy.
 Hopefully, these surrogacy terms about Surrogate Mothers and surrogate babies will help you gain a thorough understanding of the process and aid you in making a decision.Fill Out An Application

-We use surrogacy terms interchangeably.
-However, the general definition for a Surrogate is a woman who is carrying a baby for hopeful parents who cannot have a child on their own and there are two types of surrogates: gestational surrogates and traditional surrogates.
+Sometimes, we use surrogacy terms interchangeably.
+However, the general definition for a Surrogate is a woman who is carrying a baby for hopeful parents who cannot have a child on their own and there are two types of surrogates: Gestational Surrogates and traditional surrogates.

 This refers to a pregnancy, where the surrogate doesn’t share any genetic ties with the baby and In this case, fertility experts use the egg from a donor or the intended mother and the sperm of a donor or the intended father to create the embryos.
 The Surrogate then carries the pregnancy to term.

 In this surrogacy, the carrier has a biological relationship to the child ( we use surrogate’s eggs).
 Carrier gets pregnant via artificial insemination (IUI).
 Although it is the most common type of surrogacy, the majority of surrogacy arrangements today involve gestational surrogacy.